mjit584/2019/content/pages/cost-of-dreams/index.md

 {{< story-interactives "pages/cost-of-dreams" "openarms" >}}

 At age 9, Jeham is the household's only source of income.
-On a good day, he brings in 30,000 pesos, about $10.
+On a good day, he brings in Colombian pesos $30,000, about USD $10.
 Two dollars goes toward rent; the rest is spent on food, electricity, water and savings for medication.

-Jeham has managed to save 40,000 pesos in the last month.
+Jeham has managed to save COP $40,000 in the last month.
 He used it to buy a Game Boy, his only source of distraction and fun.

 “I bought a toy for my cousin back home,” Jeham said.
 “I could never afford toys in Venezuela.”